-According to state law, all children must be fully immunized in order to attend school.
+According to state law, all children must be fully immunized or must have a parent/guardian signed exemption waiver in order to attend school.
 Parents new to the school need to make sure that their children have received the following vaccinations:

-- ✓ DTP 5 doses

-- ✓ Polio 4 doses

-- ✓ Measles, rubella, and mumps 1 dose K-6, 2 doses 7-8

-- ✓ Booster TD, Grades 7, 8

-- √ Hepatitis B Series, Kindergarten
+- ✓ DTP 4 doses - ✓ Polio 4 doses - ✓ Measles, rubella, and mumps 1 dose Ages 2-4, 2 doses Kindergarten Grade 12 - \checkmark Booster TD.
+Grades 6 - 12 - ✓ Varicella/Chickenpox 1 dose Ages 2-4, 2 doses Kindergarten. -Grade 12 - ✓ Hepatitis B Series, Kindergarten Grade 12

-A written readmission slip must be obtained from a doctor or public health nurse before a child may return to school after having contracted a communicable disease that is being treated by a physician.
+A written re-admission slip must be obtained from a doctor or public health nurse before a child may return to school after having contracted a communicable disease that is being treated by a physician.